-“I thought you might like to know some of the reasons why you are not getting enough organic search engine and Social Media traffic for your website.
-Your website is not ranking top in Google organic search for many competitive keywords.”
+"...I thought you might like to know some of the reasons why you are not getting enough organic search engine and social media traffic for your website.
+Your website is not ranking in the top Google search for many competitive keywords..."

-This one is pretty straightforward, but it sets the stage for every other question.
+This one is pretty straightforward, but it's the perfect starting place.
 If you’re being promised first page ranking, you’ll want to know what you’re being ranked for!
 Ask for a list of keywords, in order of importance.

 Now, if you have a generic business name it might not be so easy.
 Generally speaking, however, you should always show up first when your name is searched.

-Choosing the keywords you rank for is always the missing ingredient.
-Just because you don’t rank for any given term doesn’t mean you should rank for that term.
-In most cases, people simply are not searching for those terms.
+Choosing which keywords you rank for is so important.
+Just because you don’t rank for any given term doesn’t mean you should.
+In most cases, you want to rank for the terms your potential customers are using.
 So, how do you know if people are searching for certain keywords over others?

 Use Google’s Keyword Planner.
-You do need to login to a Google Account in order to use it.
+You will need to log in to a Google Account in order to use it.
 The tool is designed for advertisers who want to buy keywords with Google AdWords.
 I consider that a secondary benefit.
-What I really use the keyword planner for the most is Keyword Research.
+What I really use the keyword planner for the most is keyword research.

 I could write an entire series of posts about keyword research, but here it is in a nutshell: keyword research simply tells you how many people per month search for a given keyword.
 These first page SEO scams will promise ranks for terms that nobody is actually searching for.